UbaidRussell/FAQ-accordion-card/README.md

 ### Continued development

+To make this better we're going to add some javascript to make the accordion work.
+We're also going to add some more styling to make it look better.
+We're also going to add some more content to the page to make it look more like the design.

 ### Useful resources

 - [Example resource 1](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Aligning_Items_in_a_Flex_Container) -  This helped me for aligning items in a flex container.
 I really liked this pattern and will use it going forward.